jasony9982/YXSNetwork/README.md

 ## License

-YYNetwork is available under the MIT license.
+YXSNetwork is available under the MIT license.
 See the LICENSE file for more info.